 The Audit Committee approves the terms of reference of internal audit (Group Audit) and reviews the effectiveness of the internal audit function.
 In line with leading practice, Group Audit's mission statement and charter requires it to provide independent and reasonable, but not absolute, assurance that the Banking Group's system of risk management, control, and governance processes, as designed and implemented by senior management, are adequate and effective.
 Group Audit reports on the adequacy of the systems of control to the Audit Committee and management, but does not form any part of those systems of control.
-Group Audit is also expected to meet or exceed the Standards for the Professional Practice of Internal Auditing of The Institute of Internal Auditors
+Group Audit is also expected to meet or exceed the Standards for the Professional Practice of Internal Auditing of The Institute of Internal Auditors.

 Group Audit has implemented risk-based audit processes.
 Audit work is prioritised and scoped according to an assessment of potential exposure to risks.
 This includes not only financial risks, but operational, technology and strategic risks as well.
-Computerised audit workpaper and report distribution systems have been adopted so that the audit process is substantially paperless.
-Group Audit works closely with Group Risk Management to help review risk management processes as a whole.
+Group Audit works with Group Risk Management to review risk management processes as a whole.